collerek/ormar/docs/queries/filter-and-sort.md

 assert owner.toys[1].name == "Toy 1"
 ```

+!!!note
-!!!note All methods that do not return the rows explicitly returns a QueySet instance so
+    All methods that do not return the rows explicitly returns a QueySet instance so
     you can chain them together

     So operations like `filter()`, `select_related()`, `limit()` and `offset()` etc. can be chained.

     Something like `Track.object.select_related("album").filter(album__name="Malibu").offset(1).limit(1).all()`

+[querysetproxy]: ../relations/queryset-proxy.md